No Bears - Khers nist - Jafar Panahi - door

 2022, directed by Jafar Panahi

 Further parallels between the two films encourage this line of comparison.
-The visitor from Tehran finds himself at odds with the villagers, whose values are so different from his.
-In both films photographs cause disproportionate trouble, generating much of the film’s plot.
+The visitor from Tehran finds himself at odds with the villagers, whose values are so different.
+In both films photographs cause disproportionate trouble, generating much of the plot.
 Each film features a ceremony – a funeral for a woman who has lived a hundred years, or an engagement ceremony for a couple with only days to live.
 The Wind Will Carry Us is filled with mentions of death, while No Bears culminates in parallel stories of death.
-Each film is sharply divided between urban and rural, and likewise between high and low.
+Each film is sharply divided between urban and rural, and between high and low.
 Panahi’s host Ghanbar, for instance, is routinely positioned below his more cosmopolitan guest, and we’re repeatedly told that he works with a pick and shovel, like the ditch-digger in Kiarostami’s film.

 No Bears - Khers nist - Jafar Panahi - laptop